s1lvaj/degoogle/README.md

 ## 4. Calendar and Cloud Storage

-Protonmail can also be a solution when it comes to calendar and cloud storage (however, for projects, creating an opensource github repository can be better to save storage).
+Protonmail can also be a solution when it comes to calendar and cloud storage (however, for projects, creating an opensource github repository can be better, as long as you don't share anything too personal).

 ## 5. Maps

 Very hard to replace.
 Apple Maps is safer than Google Maps.
 But opensource alternatives can also be good to look at.

-## 6. Phone

-Your phone's operating system is design to distract you, to notify you of things that don't matter, and to make you the product.
-Changing your operating system to something like GrapheneOS can make you take control of it once again.

-Apps don't run and see what you do on the background, you can choose what they have access to (even if they have access to the internet or not), you can create different profiles with different apps, etc. Using apps now feels intentional.

-## 7. Content
+## 6. Content

 You can get content from youtube channels, and even news articles, by using their RSS feeds.